Samuel McMurray

-Samuel McMurray (1863 – 24 August 1937) was a New Zealand cricketer.
-He played in four first-class matches for Canterbury from 1884 to 1897.
+Samuel McMurray (1863 – 24 August 1937) was a New Zealand cricketer and businessman.

 McMurray was born in Bangor, County Down, Ireland, in 1863, and his family migrated to New Zealand shortly afterwards, settling in Christchurch.
-McMurray was employed as a clerk by a company of timber merchants in Christchurch in 1878, and he eventually became the company's managing director and chairman of directors.
+McMurray was employed as a clerk by William Montgomery and Company, timber merchants, in Christchurch in 1878, and he eventually became the managing director and chairman of directors of the succeeding company, Williams Stephens and Company.
 He and his wife, who predeceased him, had three daughters.
+He died at his home in Christchurch in August 1937, aged 74.